infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 "content": "test",
 ```

+> Keep in mind that we handle the attributes data necessary to have multiple components in one block but you must provide the correct props inside you files to mock the custom attribute names.
+Best way to check this block and see what we have done here: [Card Block](https://github.com/infinum/eightshift-frontend-libs/tree/develop/blocks/init/src/Blocks/custom/card)

 ### I want to use a component that uses more components (componentCeption).

 For example, if you have a block called cards grid that uses a card component, that card component uses a heading component.